Archaeoastronomy: Stonehenge

 Many astronomical alignments have been claimed for Stonehenge, a complex of megaliths and earthworks in the Salisbury Plain of England.
 The most famous of these is the midsummer alignment, where the Sun rises over the Heel Stone.
 However, this interpretation has been challenged by some archaeologists who argue that the midwinter alignment, where the viewer is outside Stonehenge and sees the Sun setting in the henge, is the more significant alignment, and the midsummer alignment may be a coincidence due to local topography.
 In their discussion of the credibility of archaeoastronomical sites, Cotte and Ruggles gave Stonehenge as an example of a Generally accepted site, the highest of their four levels of credibility.

 As well as solar alignments, there are proposed lunar alignments.
 The four station stones mark out a rectangle.
 The short sides point towards the midsummer sunrise and midwinter sunset.
 The long sides if viewed towards the south-east, face the most southerly rising of the Moon.
-Aveni notes that these lunar alignments have never gained the acceptance that the solar alignments have received.
-The Heel Stone azimuth is one-seventh of circumference, matching the latitude of Avebury, while summer solstice sunrise azimuth is no longer equal to the construction era direction.
+Anthony Aveni notes that these lunar alignments have never gained the acceptance that the solar alignments have received.